-Each member of the supervisory board shall receive suitable compensation for the amount of time that he or she spends on supervisory board activities.
+2.1.7 Each member of the supervisory board shall receive suitable compensation for the amount of time that he or she spends on supervisory board activities.
 This compensation shall not depend on the bank's results.

 ING applies this principle and has amended the Charter of the Supervisory Board of ING Bank N.V. accordingly.
 The compensation of Supervisory Board members of ING does not depend on the bank's results.
-Information on remuneration of the Supervisory Board will be disclosed in ING's remuneration report in the 2011 Annual Report.
-Go to ing.com.
+Information on remuneration of the Supervisory Board will be disclosed in ING's remuneration report in the 2012.
+Go to www.ing.com.

-The chairman of the supervisory board shall organise a programme of lifelong learning, with the aim of maintaining the expertise of the supervisory board directors at the required standard and improving their expertise where necessary.
+2.1.8 The chairman of the supervisory board shall organise a programme of lifelong learning, with the aim of maintaining the expertise of the supervisory board directors at the required standard and improving their expertise where necessary.
 The learning programme shall cover relevant developments at the bank and in the financial sector, corporate governance in general and in the financial sector in particular, the duty of care towards the client, integrity, risk management, financial reporting and audits.